 The Chronicle Flask

-Over the last few years this blog has taken a bit of a sceptical turn.
+Over the years this blog has taken a bit of a sceptical turn.
 I’ve taken on several areas of dodgy science, including apricot kernels, so-called ‘alkaline’ diets and CD/MMS.
 If you’ve seen something you think I’d be interested in, have a look at the Contact page.

 The Chronicle Flask was named in honour of all the students who have, in the past, misspelled ‘conical flask‘ in their chemistry coursework.
 There were many.